Artuyees/matura-timer/README.md

 Simple react project.

-Website that shows how long time is left till final exam.
+A website that shows how much time is left till the final exam.
 Made with react and Tailwind CSS.